tarikguney/projekt-hive/README.md

 #### Where is the source code?

-The actual development happens in a private repo until it is ready.
+The actual development happens in a private repo until it is ready for shipping.

 #### How can I contribute?